 Ways to Stay Positive

-So what are some good ways to stay positive during this time of uncertainty?
+So what are some other great ways to stay positive during this time of uncertainty?

 1. Keep A Schedule